betul2020/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 5. Discussion: Relevance to Practical Systems

-Cyclotrons: The simulation's helical motion in a uniform $ \mathbf{B} $-field mirrors the circular paths in cyclotrons, where particles are accelerated by an oscillating $ \mathbf{E} $-field.
+Cyclotrons: The simulation's helical motion in a uniform mirrors the circular paths in cyclotrons, where particles are accelerated by an oscillating .
 Magnetic Traps: Crossed fields in our simulation produce drift motion, similar to how magnetic traps confine plasma by inducing controlled drifts.
 The observed Larmor radius and drift velocity align with theoretical expectations, validating the simulation's accuracy for real-world applications.

 6. Suggestions for Extension

-Simulate non-uniform fields (e.g., $ \mathbf{B} $ varying with position) to model more complex systems like magnetic bottles.
+Simulate non-uniform fields (e.g., varying with position) to model more complex systems like magnetic bottles.
 Introduce relativistic effects for high-speed particles, modifying the Lorentz force equation.
 Add multiple particles to study collective behavior, such as in plasmas.